-Australian Attractions and the China market
+Australian Attractions and China

 Australian Attractions first visited China to promote our tourism clients in 1998, and correctly discerned the potential from that extraordinary country.
 As then Tourism Australia CEO Andrew McEvoy said in 2011, ‘We have spent 12 years becoming an overnight success in China’.
 We at Australian Attractions feel the same way.